AlperErg/caseAI/README.md

 # CaseAI

 Voice-to-voice artificial intelligence assistant software that can be run in a Python IDE with a web interface.
-Powered by OpenAI's **GPT 4** and speech to text model as well as Google's **Google Speech Recognition** API.
+Powered by OpenAI's **GPT-4o** and speech to text model as well as Google's **Google Speech Recognition** API.

 #### Requirements